Skip to main content

 Get Started With Lighthouse Recovery

-Break free from the grip of meth addiction and ignite a new chapter of recovery with Lighthouse Recovery’s comprehensive treatment programs in Texas.
+Break free from the grip of meth addiction and substance use and ignite a new chapter of recovery with Lighthouse Recovery’s comprehensive treatment programs in Texas.
 From personalized Dallas partial hospitalization to intensive outpatient services and an extensive range of evidence-based therapies, our dedicated team is committed to helping you reclaim your life.
 Contact us today to learn more or get started.

 Get Started Today